[Looking for Charlie's main web site?]

 You can test things by visiting your site at the port indicated by the PORT attribute in that xml configuration line (8500, above).
 If that port is already taken when CF tries to start, then again CF will not start and you'll need to specify a different port in the file, then save it and restart CF.)

-You can in fact find the info above (enabling/disabling the built-in web server, configuring its port) documented in the CF 10 docset, specifically "Installing Adobe ColdFusion 10", and particularly in this section on the built-in web server.
+You can in fact find the info above (enabling/disabling the built-in web server, configuring its port) documented in the CF 10 docset, specifically "Installing Adobe ColdFusion 10", and particularly starting at its page 8 on "Using the built-in web server".

 (One minor gotcha in the docs, related to something I already mentioned: in the current CF10 docs, on that page I link to just above, the value shown for the PROTOCOL attribute of the CONNECTOR element is instead a value of org.apache.coyote.http11.Http11NioProtocol.
 But the value as deployed in CF10 by default is rather the org.apache.coyote.http11.Http11Protocol that I showed.
 Just pointing this out if one did "search" their server.xml for that whole string above.
 Also, of course, your PORT could differ.
 As I said above, just search the file for "internal webserver" which appears in a comment above it.)